How to make Trinidad Aloo Pie

 Potato Cooking

-Heat up the 3 tablespoons of oil into a pot on medium heat.
+Heat up the 3 tablespoons of oil in a pot on medium heat.

 A pot on a gas burner